EMatch: A Unified Framework for Event-based Optical Flow and Stereo Matching: Introduction

 \section{Introduction}

-Computers can perceive and understand 3D real world based on 2D visual sensors.
-Based on different visual tasks, there are many classic vision algorithms, such as optical flow estimation \cite{HS,LK}, stereo matching \cite{SGM,PatchMatch,ADCensus}, depth estimation\cite{SpaceSweep}, etc. However, traditional RGB cameras face limitations when encountering challenging scenarios, such as high speed and high dynamic range.
-This necessitates the introduction of a new visual system.

-Event camera is a novel neuromorphic visual sensor with the advantages of low latency, high temporal resolution, and high dynamic range \cite{lichtsteiner2008128,eSurvey}.
-Based on event cameras, there has been considerable research on computer vision algorithms, such as image reconstruction \cite{stoffregen2020reducing, e2vid}, optical flow estimation \cite{bardow2016simultaneous, CM}, depth estimation \cite{2011edepth, EMVS}, etc. This provides new avenues for computer to capture and understand the real world.

-From the perspective of understanding 3D world, event-based vision tasks can be divided into two categories: temporal tasks and spatial tasks.
-For the former, the purpose of vision algorithms is to understand motion in 3D scenes, such as optical flow \cite{evflownet,eraft, TMA}, object tracking \cite{jiang2020object}.
-For the latter, the objective of vision tasks is to comprehend the structure of every 3D object, such as stereo matching \cite{DDES, DTC, ConcentrationNet}, depth estimation \cite{EMVS}.
-Currently, most research has only concentrated on one single aspect, and none has considered them simultaneously to unify temporal perception and spatial perception.
+Event cameras are novel neuromorphic vision sensors that detect intensity changes at each pixel, offering advantages like low latency, high temporal resolution, and high dynamic range \cite{128128, eSurvey}.
+In the context of 3D scene understanding, event-based vision tasks can be broadly divided into two categories: temporal tasks and spatial tasks.
+Temporal tasks aim to understand motion within 3D scenes, such as optical flow \cite{evflownet, eraft, TMA} and object tracking \cite{jiang2020object}, while spatial tasks focus on comprehending the structure of 3D objects, such as stereo matching \cite{DDES, DTC, ConcentrationNet} and depth estimation \cite{EMVS}.

-Inspired by global matching strategy \cite{gmflow,unify}, we extract motion and the 3D position of the world from a pair of event streams via feature similarity matching.
-Given a reference event stream, we match pixels with a target event stream captured at different times and viewpoints to derive optical flow and stereo disparity.
-The essence lies in discerning pixel displacements between different event streams, with feature discrimination being pivotal.
-The intrinsic 3D geometric relationship between optical flow and stereo disparity reveals that employing matching functions enables simultaneous estimation of both.

-In this paper, we utilize the similarity matching strategy to explicitly merge motion estimation and stereo matching.
-We unify event-based optical flow, stereo, and depth estimation through feature similarity matching within a novel EventMatch framework.
-Illustrated in Figure \ref{figure1}, a shared similarity matching model serves as the foundation, intercepting different event streams as inputs for distinct tasks.
-Following feature matching, further optimization of pixel displacements is undertaken for various tasks, yielding optical flow and stereo disparity with enhanced results.

-Our main contributions can be summarized as follows: \begin{itemize} \item We introduce a novel EventMatch framework, which unifies event-based optical flow estimation and stereo matching.
-This framework allows for simultaneous task solving in both spatial and temporal dimension and presents a novel approach for cross-task transfer for event-based vision. \item We explore the 3D geometric relationship between event-based optical flow and stereo disparity.
-Building on the principle of similarity matching, we introduce the Feature Enhancement and Feature Matching modules, and additionally devise the Optimization module to effectively achieve feature similarity matching. \item Our unified model performs simultaneous optical flow estimation and stereo matching from temporal and spatial inputs.
-Results on the DSEC benchmark showcase superior performance over existing methods in both optical flow and disparity estimation tasks. \end{itemize}